ansible/ansible/docs/docsite/rst/dev_guide/style_guide/spelling_word_choice.rst

 Command line
 +++++++++++++++++++
 Correct.
-Do not use "command-line" or "commandline."
+Do not use "command-line" or "commandline" as a noun.
+If used as an adjective, "command-line" is appropriate, for example "command-line arguments".

-Use to describes where to place options for a command, but not where to type the command.
+Use "command line" to describes where to place options for a command, but not where to type the command.
 Use "shell prompt" instead to describe where to type commands.
 The line on the display screen where a command is expected.
 Generally, the command line is the line that contains the most recently displayed command prompt.

 Daylight saving time (DST)